OnurGumus/onurgumus.github.io/_posts/2020-12-27-Why-functional-programming.md

 as a first class citizen (or even dictate it) wheras some languages tend to challenge you or too verbose to go with functional programming.
 So above items about good code are not relevant to functional programming paradigm.
 I would like to emphesize these once more as in the following:

-- Functional programming *does not* necessarly lead to more maintainable code nor does it aim that.
+- Functional programming **does not** necessarly lead to more maintainable code nor does it aim that.
-- Functional programming *is not* necessarly more readable
+- Functional programming **is not** necessarly more readable.
 - Functional programming can easily turn to spaghetti if one is not careful.